 We weren’t worrying about how to pay for college then, but maybe we should have.

-Today, tuition at schools like Stanford, and many other private schools, range from the high $40,000s to the mid $60,000s.
+Today, tuition at schools like Stanford, and many other private schools, range from the high $40,000s to the high $60,000s.
 And tuition at state schools has also increased as significantly.
 With these costs, families are even discussing should parents have to pay for college?

 What will help is to start educating yourself on financial aid and college data BEFORE you and your child even put together a list of possible schools.